III. B North - East Region

 https://www.youtube.com/watch?v=2f-vQZxMaOY

 There is a plan for a ferry at the same point as well.
-According to this plan, the ferry will be available June 2022 . . . we will see ...
+According to this plan, the ferry will be available June 2024 . . . we will see ...
 Maybe it will be better for bicyclists!

-- road N5, or E85 – an international road, which MUST be avoided because of the terrible traffic along it.
+- Road N5, or E85 – an international road, which MUST be avoided because of the terrible traffic along it.
 It is the one of 2 - 3 deadliest roads in Bulgaria;

-2. Road N202 toward Popovo, Omurtag, Varbitsa and BG/TU & BG/GR borders;
+2. Road N202 toward Popovo, Omurtag, Varbitsa and BG/TU and BG/GR borders;

 3. Road N2, or E70: toward Razgrad, Shumen, Provadia and and BG/TU, or Varna (the Black seaside); again a busy road, it is better to avoid it;